How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Further Insights

-A spot DGX-2 costs at the time of writing 6.30\$/h (14.60\$/h on-demand) in GC US, which makes it the best value proposition for the low granularity NLP task.
+A spot DGX-2 costs at the time of writing \$6.30/h (\$14.60/h on-demand) in GC US, which makes it the best value proposition for the low granularity NLP task.
 It is followed by the 8xA10, which are 41\% slower and 30\% more expensive than the DGX-2 (\Cref{fig:nlp-sps-trade-off}).
-The 8xT4 experiments are even more expensive, as the internal egress costs take up more than half of the costs, making them the worst-value proposition.
+The 8xT4 experiments are even more expensive, as the internal egress costs take up more than half of the costs, making them the worst value proposition.
 However, for CV, we manage to provide two new offerings: First, the 8xA10, which is both 50\% faster and 49\% cheaper than the DGX-2, and 8xT4, which is 58\% cheaper than DGX-2, while being 37\% slower (\Cref{fig:cv-sps-trade-off}).
-The CV model can be scaled more easily due to its initially high granularity, which makes the very competitive offering of 0.6\$/h per A10 from LambdaLabs an excellent value proposition.
+The CV model can be scaled more easily due to its initially high granularity, which makes the very competitive offering of \$0.6/h per A10 from LambdaLabs an excellent value proposition.
 However, while we only evaluated eight T4 GPUs for our GC-based experiments, with a granularity of 5.19 (CV A-8 in ~\Cref{fig:geo-dist-us-only-granularity}), there is ample space to scale even further.
-It is important to note that LambdaLabs does not charge for any data egress, but GC does with 0.01\$/GB, and the 8xT4 experiment is still cheaper.
+It is important to note that LambdaLabs does not charge for any data egress, but GC does with \$0.01/GB, and the 8xT4 experiment is still cheaper.
 While LambdaLabs is often at capacity, Google Cloud positions itself as a hyperscaler with the advantage of rarely being at max occupancy.

+{ We also evaluated the performance of the 4xT4 PyTorch DDP~\cite{li2020pytorch} for CV with the best available multi-T4 node on GC (4xT4).
+The NLP experiments ran OOM.
+Since the DDP 4xT4 runs on a single node, it causes no interconnect costs and is priced at \$0.96 per 1M samples at spot pricing, while our 8xT4 setup costs \$1.77 per 1M samples (84\% more expensive).
+However, the 8xT4 setup has a higher throughput of 262 SPS (26\% faster) compared to the 4xT4 node (207 SPS).
+This higher speed is not available at the price point of the 4xT4 node.
+Moreover, the 8xT4 setup has the potential for further scaling, which we discussed in detail in \Cref{sec:geodistributed-performance}. }

-In summary, the lower spot prices for older GPUs allow us to train models more cost-efficiently when task granularity allows it and get more value per \$ when training on the 8xT4 or 8xA10 compared to an DGX-2 node.
-Distributed spot instance pricing opens up a new value proposition compared to on-demand offerings that can even compete with the competitive pricing of smaller cloud providers.
+In summary, the lower spot prices for older GPUs allow us to train models more cost-efficiently when task granularity allows it and get more value per \$ when training on the 8xT4 or 8xA10 compared to an DGX-2 node. { Combining multiple nodes with single GPUs with lower bandwidths enables scaling that was previously impossible to achieve without resorting to much more powerful GPUs. } Distributed spot instance pricing opens up a new value proposition compared to on-demand offerings that can even compete with the competitive pricing of smaller cloud providers.